IHE/ITI.Topologies/WTF.md

 - Academic Health Data Exchange Stakeholders

 ## 1.3 High Level Concepts
-The following concepts and definitions will be used throughout this whitepaper.
+The following concepts and definitions will be used throughout this white paper.

 ### Document Sharing Community
-A **Document Sharing Community** is defined by XCPD (TODO:  Link) and XCA (TODO:  Link) as a group of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing health information within the community via an established mechanism.
+A **Document Sharing Community** is defined by the [XCPD](https://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) Profle and the [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profile as a group of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing health information within the community via an established mechanism.

 Within each community, there exists a pair of gateways that are used to exchange data across community boundaries.
 The Initiating Gateway is used by members within a community to send messages to actors outside of the community.